Classic Potato Salad -- featuring mayo, sour cream, mustard, pickles, hard-boiled eggs, and fresh dill -- is the perfect summer side dish!

-This potato salad is creamy and slightly tangy, thanks to a combination of mayonnaise, sour cream or yogurt (take your pick), apple cider vinegar, and two kinds of mustard.
+This version of Classic Potato Salad is creamy and slightly tangy, thanks to a combination of mayonnaise, sour cream or yogurt (take your pick), apple cider vinegar, and two kinds of mustard.
 It also features dill pickles and sweet pickles (because why use one when you can use both?!) and hard boiled eggs for good measure.
 But for me, the fresh dill takes this potato salad from good to great.
 Dried dill would certainly work as well, but with an herb garden on steroids these days, I'm happy to throw fresh herbs into every dish possible.

 Now it's hard to wax poetic for too long about potato salad.
-So instead, I'll curtail the recipe commentary here to tell you a little story about this particular bowl of potato salad.
+So instead, I'll curtail the recipe commentary here to tell you a little story about this particular bowl of Classic Potato Salad.

-My three-year-old is known for being a rather persnickety eater and I'm always a bit surprised when he actually finishes all of something.
-So wouldn't you know that on this particular night, he polished off every last bit of his potato salad before he even touched the rest of his dinner and then, in his sweet little lisp, asked, "Mama, may I have more potato salad?"
+My 3-year-old is known for being a rather persnickety eater and I'm always a bit surprised when he actually finishes all of something.
+But wouldn't you know that, on this particular night, he polished off every last bit of his potato salad before he even touched the rest of his dinner.
+And then, in his sweet little lisp, asked, "Mama, may I have more potato salad?"

 "We don't have any more potato salad, baby.
 Remember?
 It fell on the floor and it has pieces of glass in it."

 "But can I have some more?"

 "Because I had to throw it away."

 "Because we couldn't eat it anymore.
 It's all gone."